kfish/impop/README.md

 } config;

 ```
-Initialize the config manager, and read any stored config values:

 #### `main.cpp`

+Initialize the config manager, and read any stored config values.
+Note that you
+must call `ImPop::InitializeConfig(config)` during a Frame, as it needs
+to access storage via the current window in the ImGui::Context.
+As you usually
+only want to load the ini file once on application startup, setup a frame before
+entering your main application loop.

 ```cpp
 #include "impop_config.h"
 #include "myconfig.h"